Abnormal faeces in dogs and cats

 Rehydration fluids

-Severe or prolonged diarrhoea can lead to significant dehydration and metabolic disturbances.
-If the animal is dehydrated, Hospitalisation may be necessary in order to provide fluids intravenously or subcutaneously.
+Severe or prolonged diarrhoea can lead to significant dehydration and electrolyte disturbances.
+If the animal is dehydrated, hospitalisation may be necessary to provide fluids intravenously, and usually requires a stay of 24 hours or more to replace the fluids lost from diarrhoea.
 Oral fluids are often inadequate in such cases because they pass through the body too quickly to be sufficiently absorbed.

 Abnormal faeces are a common occurrence in dogs and cats.
-Owners need to be aware of the normal appearance and frequency of their animal’s bowel movements, so that when a problem does occur, they will be alert to it.
+Owners need to be aware of the normal appearance and frequency of their animal’s bowel movements, so that when there is a change appropriate action can be taken.
 The appearance of the faeces includes four aspects: colour, consistency, content and coating.
 A variation in any one of these could indicate an underlying condition that needs to be addressed.

 Abnormal faeces commonly take the form of diarrhoea or constipation.
-These conditions are frequently symptomatic of other, underlying conditions, such as digestive disorders, parasites, bacterial infections and dietary changes or sensitivities.
-Therefore, it is recommended to consult the vet if the abnormal faeces continue for more than a day or two or is recurring.
+These conditions can be symptomatic of other, underlying conditions, such as digestive disorders, parasites, bacterial infections and dietary changes or sensitivities.
+Therefore, it is recommended to consult the vet if the abnormal faeces continue for more than a day or two, and particularly if the abnormal faeces are accompanied by loss of appetite, vomiting.

-Appropriate treatment for abnormal faeces is determined by the diagnosis of the underlying cause.
-For example, deworming medication will be prescribed if worms are found, or dietary changes such as more or less fibre or fat if digestive issues are identified.
+Appropriate treatment for abnormal faeces may be initially treated supportively for mild cases, though additional diagnostics should be recommended for more severe or ongoing disease.
+For example, deworming medication will be prescribed if worms are found, or dietary changes if digestive issues are identified.

 Read more